peterparkedcar165/minecraft_mod_ideas/README.md

 ### 🥊 Iron Fist:
 Increase combat stats while dual-wielding gloves.

+### ❄️ Snow Cloak:
+Increase Evasion by 25% in Snowy biomes, and by 50% when it's actually snowing.

 # Moves 💭:
 💧 Bubble: Shoot bubbles, damaging the first target hit, with a 50% base chance to apply a Slowness 1 effect for 12 seconds.